jdantonio/devbootcamp-2013-presentation/what-ive-learned-presentation-notes.md

 * I was the lowest ranking person in my class
 * The instructor kept assigning me leadership responsibilities
 * It was obvious that the workload wasn't even
-* One day I said "Sgt., if I didn'y know better I would think you are picking on me."
+* One day I said "Sgt., if I didn't know better I would think you are picking on me."
 * He responded: "I am picking on you."
 * As the youngest and lowest ranked attendee I was the least experienced and least likely to be able to apply these lessons when I got back to my unit
 * So he gave me as many opportunities as possible